 Not far from here lies the adorable fishing village of Vík.
 This small seaside village has lovely cafes, restaurants, shops and all of the most important services.
 Here you can enjoy a good local lunch with a stunning view of the black sand beach and its curious sea stacks.

-Guided Hike on a Glacier
+Guided Hike on a Glacier (optional extra)

 After this adventurous day, you will spend the night in a charming country hotel in the Vík / Kirkjubæjarklaustur area.

 Day 3 - the Ice Wonders: Skaftafell, Jökulsárlón and Diamond Beach

 On your third day, you’ll drive through very dramatic landscapes and enter Iceland’s largest national park, Vatnajökull.
 It got its name from Europe’s largest ice cap, which dominates the landscape and is over 60 miles long.
 Some thrilling glacier tongues are visible from the road that leads east.
 These are outlet glaciers from Vatnajökull.

 Skaftafell Nature Reserve is part of the national park and we highly recommend you make a stop here where you can walk quite close to some of the glaciers.
 There are some amazing hiking routes, including a two-hour loop that takes you to Svartifoss, one of Iceland’s most photogenic waterfalls.
 This famous ‘black fall” tumbles down 20 meters (65 ft), the water cascading from impressive black columnar rock formations.

 Continuing your journey, you might want to make a stop at Iceland’s Hollywood glacier, Svínafellsjökull.
 It has been a filming location for plenty of blockbuster movies and television shows, from Game of Thrones to Star Wars and Batman, to name just a few.